grscheller/scheller-linux-archive/info/Web/README.md

+#Private Home Page

+##Used in lieu of browser bookmarks.

 This is an "old school" homepage but done in a
 "new school" way.
 Goal is to make a personal home page for my bookmarks and password schemas in a